-Ararat Rural City Council has a responsibility to financially represent its network of building assets to fair value.
-Building valuation is conducted assigning unit rates to those classes on an annual basis based on real world values and multiplying the area of each individual building structure to the assigned unit rate.
+Ararat Rural City Council has a responsibility to financially represent its network of assets to fair value.
+Valuations are conducted using structured classes as nominated within this plan, assigning unit rates to those classes based on real word values and multiplying the area of each asset to the assigned unit rate, when undertaking a comprehensive revaluation.